 The current research interests of the tcs faculty are in the following broad areas.

-- Logic, Automata and Concurrency (Concurrency theory, temporal and epistemic logics, automata theory and logical foundations, game theory, security theory): R Ramanujam
+- Logic, Automata and Concurrency (automata theory and logical foundations, verification of concurrent and distributed systems, temporal and epistemic logics, game theory, security theory): Prakash Saivasan, R Ramanujam

-- Algorithms, Combinatorics and Data Structures (Parameterized algorithms and complexity, succinct data structures, space-efficient algorithms, graph theory and algorithms, symbolic and algebraic computation, optimization, probabilistic combinatorics): Venkatesh Raman, Saket Saurabh, Vikram Sharma, C R Subramanian
+- Algorithms, Combinatorics and Data Structures ( Parameterized algorithms and complexity, succinct data structures, space-efficient algorithms, graph theory and algorithms, symbolic and algebraic computation, optimization, probabilistic combinatorics, algorithmic game theory, online algorithms): Sushmita Gupta, Venkatesh Raman, Saket Saurabh, Vikram Sharma, C R Subramanian

 - Computational Complexity (Algebraic computation, Boolean functions and circuits, graph isomorphism, polynomial identity testing, proof complexity): V Arvind, Meena Mahajan